-Applicants have the choice to apply for two separate Early Decision Options - December or January.
+Applicants have the choice to apply for two separate Early Decision Options - Round 1 or Round 2.

 Requirements for the Early Decision Option:

-- Your file is complete when we have received your completed application with all required questions answered, personal statement, resume, CAS report (at least one LSAT score, all undergraduate transcripts, and at least one letter of recommendation), and the completed Early Decision Option Certification.
+- Your file is complete when we have received your completed application with all required questions answered, personal statement, resume, at least one LSAT or GRE score, CAS report (including all undergraduate transcripts and at least one letter of recommendation), and the completed Early Decision Option Certification.

 - You may not apply for another binding early decision program at another law school.